Common Mistakes in Hiding a Home Safe – and Our Top Solution

 A secret door is fits the three criteria for a well hidden safe.

-- It is secret: no one will know where your safe is, nor that you even have one
+Secrecy: no one will know where your safe is, let alone that you have one

 Our complete, secret door systems start at $1,500 and easily install in to many standard door openings!